 The GPAC sponsors 19 intercollegiate sports - nine for women, ten for men, and cheer & dance as a co-ed offering - and awards an All-Sports Trophy based on the final league standings and conference meet results at the end of each school year.
 Wrestling was added as a sanctioned GPAC sport for 2006-2007.
 The GPAC is the only NAIA conference in the country to sponsor wrestling.
-Starting in 2013-14 Competitive Cheer and Dance will be offered in the GPAC as an Invitational sport.
+Starting in 2013-14 Competitive Cheer and Dance was offered in the GPAC as an Invitational sport.

 Beginning with the 2005-2006 school year, the GPAC started awarding the Christopherson All-Academic Award.
 The award is a traveling trophy to be presented annually to the GPAC institution with the best academic performance by its student-athletes in all sports.
 The award is named in honor of Dr. Myrvin Christopherson, who recently retired as President of Dana College.
 Christopherson had served as the first chair of the GPAC Council of Presidents.
 Concordia is the most recent winner of the Christopherson All-Academic Award.